RinniSwift/iOS/MemoryManagement.md

 ### ARC
 Automatic Reference Counting helps with storing references into memory and helps with cleaning up when it's not being used.\
 Reference counting only applies on instances of a class.\
 Each time you create a class instance, ARC automatically creates some memory to store the information. but with the deinit() method, ARC will free the memory space of that instance.
+ARC relates to variables with references of *strong*, *weak*, or *unknowned*\
+**Strong**: all variables are strong by default and can be changed by declaring weak or unknowned **Weak**: with the property of weak, it will not increment the reference count.
+These references are always declared as optionals because the variable can be set to nil.
+With ARC, it automatically sets the weak reference to nil once the instance is deallocated.
+**Unknowned**: these references similar to weak references but must always hold a value.
+Only create unknowned references when you are sure that the reference always refers to an instance that has not been deallocated.

 #### What happens when you exaust the memory?